dk-liang/dk-liang.github.io/_pages/about.md

 ---

 I am currently a PHD student at Huazhong University of Science and Technology, under the supervision of Prof. [Xiang Bai](http://122.205.5.5:8071/~xbai/).
-My research interests mainly lie in 3D object detection, crowd counting, and localization.
+My research interests mainly lie in 3D object detection, crowd analysis..

 Education
 ======